Le0nerdo/tiralabrav2/documentation/Week1Report.md

 # Week 1 Report
-I used 12->? hours this week.
+I used 6 hours this week. (not including information gathering)

 ## What have you done this week related to the project?
 * Figured out what problem would be nice for learning about MinMax and alpha-beta pruning.